 - Multidimensional nature of pain

 - Management of pain

 - Clinical conditions

-Because pain is one of the most common reasons for seeking physical therapy services, physical therapists need to be able to understand pain at a deep level to evaluate, treat and support their clients or patients.
+Because pain is one of the most common reasons that patients seek physical therapy services, practitioners need to be able to understand pain at a deep level to evaluate, treat and support their clients or patients.
 Physical therapists also require up to date information in preparation for leadership positions in pain care.
-But is the education physical therapists receive adequate and sufficient with regard to pain science education?
+But is the education physical therapists receive sufficient with regards to pain science education?

-We continue the Pain Education blog series that started with AN INSIDE LOOK AT WHAT DOCTORS LEARN ABOUT PAIN IN MEDICAL SCHOOL and A GUIDE ON PAIN EDUCATION FOR PHYSICAL THERAPISTS, by focusing today on how pain education is incorporated into Physical Therapy curricula.Is the education physical therapists receive adequate and sufficient with regard to pain education?
+We continue the Pain Education blog series that started with AN INSIDE LOOK AT WHAT DOCTORS LEARN ABOUT PAIN IN MEDICAL SCHOOL and A GUIDE ON PAIN EDUCATION FOR PHYSICAL THERAPISTS, by focusing on how pain education is incorporated into Physical Therapy curricula today.Is the education physical therapists receive adequate and sufficient with regard to pain education?
 Click To Tweet

 How is Pain Education Taught in US Physical Therapy Schools?